jlhutch/pylru/README.txt

     with pylru.lruwrap(store, size, True) as cached:
         # Use cached just like you would store. sync() is called automatically
-        # called for you when leaving the with statement block.
+        # for you when leaving the with statement block.

 lrudecorator